Houston Cougars baseball: Stockton era

 In 1987, the University of Houston hired Bragg Stockton as head coach, and appeared in another NCAA Regional the same year.
-Before Stockton retired after the 1993 season, the Cougars made one more appearance.
+Before Stockton retired after the 1994 season, the Cougars made one more NCAA Regional appearance.
 Playing under Stockton were several standout players including Rayner Noble.
 After a brief stint of playing in Minor League Baseball, Noble returned to the University of Houston as an assistant coach under Stockton.
-In 1994, following Bragg Stockton's retirement, Rayner Noble was named head coach of the Cougars.
+In 1994, following Stockton's retirement, Noble was named head coach of the Cougars.
 Stockton however, was not completely done with the team, and returned for the 2002 season as a volunteer coach.
 Working with Noble for only a year, Stockton died.

 Noble era

 After becoming head coach of the Cougars in 1994, Rayner Noble launched the Cougars to more NCAA Regional appearances than any other coach in the team's history.
 In addition to eight of such appearances, the Cougars have appeared in three NCAA Super Regionals.
 In 1995, the Cougars baseball team received a newly constructed Cougar Field that seated 5,000.
 The following year was the last for the Southwest Conference, and in 1997 the Cougars joined Conference USA.
 In 2004, the Cougars played San Diego State at Petco Park in front of 40,106, the largest college baseball crowd to date.

 In 2006, pitcher Brad Lincoln won the Dick Howser Trophy.
 Lincoln was the first to receive this award in the program's history, and in Conference USA.
 He also received the Brooks Wallace Award that year among other honors.

 In Conference USA, the Cougars appeared in every Conference USA baseball tournament, and held the second most number of tournament titles (behind Tulane).

 Despite becoming the program's winningest coach, Noble's 2009 and 2010 records were back-to-back losing seasons, which Houston had not seen since 1974 and 1975.